 - share learning (and the success of improvement!) with colleagues

-Because I believe in the power of doing rather than “learning by listening,” I now require two days for initial seminars.
+Because I believe in the power of doing rather than “learning by listening,” I now recommend two days for initial seminars.
 Two full days give teachers time to actually experience the method before attempting to practice it on their own.
-A third day, for modeling lessons in their classrooms, is highly recommended.
+Two days can also allow time for me to model lessons in your classrooms.

 In addition to seminars, I offer these support services (also available to schools that have been reading, discussing, and implementing the techniques in my book No More “I’m Done!”
 Fostering Independent Writers in the Primary Classroom):